potassco/clingo/examples/gringo/toh/README.md

-# Solving Towers of Hanoi
+# Solving the Towers of Hanoi Problem

 This example shows how to incrementally solve the towers of hanoi problem using clingo's inbuild incremental solving mode.